TrackerLounge/ThreeBoxTrackingPitForTheHomeShop/README.md

 # Benefits of this setup
 I can use these boxes in parallel or in series.
 - This approach allows me to do the same motion in 3 or 4 substraites and compare them side by side.
-- Alternatively, I can set from one box to the next in series (when practicing in one substrait.
+- Alternatively, I can step from one box to the next in series (when practicing in one substrait).

 I can use these boxes at different hieghts to experiment with tracks made on gradients, while going up or down staires, or up and down hills.
 This can illustrate how a pressure release results in a shorter or longer stride than a chart may indicate.